Check what to do if you are concerned about the conduct of a University student.

 This action can apply to all students registered at Sussex, including Visiting and Exchange students and those on a Study Abroad year.

-Read our student discipline regulation [PDF 210KB] for further guidance.
+Read our student discipline regulation [PDF 203KB] and student discipline procedure [PDF 210KB] for further guidance.

 Important: If you have problems with a flatmate, see our guidance on living with others.